CSSE6400/P01-UniBasement/README.md

 ### Integration Tests

 The below integration testing is a more extensive suite of tests that tests various routes and functions.
-It can currently be run by navigating into the integration_Tests directory and running docker-compose up --build and viewing the output of the test container.
-The plan is to incorporate this into the workflows but for now, this is the only way.
+The tests can be run by executing tests.sh inside integration_tests.

 1. Navigate to integration_tests
-2. Run ```docker-compose up --build```
+2. Run tests.sh
 3. View the output of the integration_tests container to view the test output.

+Please note if you run docker-compose up --build to run the tests you will need to clear the DB of existing data to get an accurate result.
+The easiest way is to run the script as it cleans up the environment appropriately.